 About the Food Bank

-Throughout Northeast Ohio, one in six people is food insecure – meaning they may not know where their next meal will come from.
+In our service territory, one in five people is food insecure – meaning they may not know where their next meal will come from.
 The Greater Cleveland Food Bank seeks to bridge the meal gap, connecting individuals with the nutritious meals they need to succeed.